-I’m going to say it: the Hitachi Magic Wand and I are not very close.1 I completely understand the appeal, and I know why people love that thing.
+I completely understand the appeal, and I know why people love that thing.
 But it’s not very often I crave that much vibration, and when I do, I’m too busy in the throes of pleasure to get up, find an outlet, and plug my Hitachi in.
 Plus, I hate holding it, and using it makes me feel like a grandma.

 Enter the Acuvibe Mini, a semi-cute vibrator that is reminiscent of the Hitachi, but, to my great delight, trumps it in several respects.
 First of all, the Acuvibe Mini is more attractive.
 It still looks a bit medicinal, but it’s better than the Hitachi.
 Secondly, it is smallish; not tiny, but much smaller and easier to handle than the Hitachi.
 Thirdly, it’s freakin’ rechargeable.
 Goodbye, cord!
 I never liked you.

 Best of all, though: the Acuvibe Mini rivals the Hitachi in power.